PowerShell/ProjectMercury/README.md

 This is a more generalized agent that users can bring their own instance of Azure OpenAI (or OpenAI) and a completely customizable system prompt.
 Right now, it is defaulted to an internal Azure OpenAI endpoint with a prompt to be an assistant for PowerShell commands.

+### Interpreter Agent

+This agent utilizes the open interpreter that OpenAI endpoints provide, please see the [interpreter agent README](./shell/ShellCopilot.Interpreter.Agent/README.md) for more details.

-## Getting an Azure OpenAI Endpoint Key
+## Getting an Azure OpenAI Endpoint

 If you have separate Azure OpenAI endpoint you can use that instead of the one above.
 Read more at [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=ps).